Kalkumo

 How much does public transit cost in Berlin?

 A monthly pass for Berlin AB zones costs €86.
-The Deutschlandticket, valid on all regional and local public transport across Germany, costs €58/month (price as of 2024).
+The Deutschlandticket, valid on all regional and local public transport across Germany, costs €63/month (from January 2026).

 Is carsharing worth it in Berlin?

-Yes — Berlin has one of Europe's largest carsharing fleets with SHARE NOW, Sixt Share, and Miles.
-At €0.35/km it beats taxi costs for trips over 5 km and is ideal for occasional car use without ownership costs.
+Yes — Berlin has one of Europe's largest carsharing fleets with Free2Move, Sixt Share, and Miles.
+At €0.40/km it beats taxi costs for trips over 5 km and is ideal for occasional car use without ownership costs.

 What is the average parking cost in Berlin?